6.1. Gills Build Guide

 That's all you have to do on the Ksoloti Core!
 Put it aside for now.

-4. Now solder the two 3.5mm expansion jacks on the top side of the PCB.
+4. - Solder the two 3.5mm expansion jacks on the top side of the PCB.

 - 3.5mm TRS jack through-hole *2